EBay goes after Amazon with fee changes for sellers

 EBay has been using a fee structure that included a listing fee of 50 cents per item for full-price listings.
 The company has been offering free listings only on auctioned items.

-However, Forman said he was concerned because Newtownvideo.com lists many thousands of products per month, so the business may still pay some listing fees on eBay.
-This is because the new free listings top out at 2,500 per month for subscribers to eBay's premium "Anchor Store" selling program, he noted.

-Amazon has never charged sellers listing fees, one reason why its marketplace has been gaining strongly against eBay in recent years.

-"For most of our sellers the complexity of our fees were keeping them from being on eBay and preventing them from having full transparency into their profitability from selling on eBay," Michael Jones, vice president of merchant development, said.
+"For most of our sellers the complexity of our fees were keeping them from being on eBay and preventing them from having full transparency into their profitability from selling on eBay," said Michael Jones, vice president of merchant development.

 "There will be some sellers who will pay a little bit more on eBay, but most sellers will be impacted positively by this," he added.